SOLD CITY - When housing becomes a commodity

 The blue gold in the Garden of Eden

-A film by Leslie Frankeblauesgold
+A film by Leslie Franke

 If oil is a cause of war in the Middle East today, then it is going to be water tomorrow.